Polymer/old-docs-site/app/3.0/docs/es6.md

 ### Module specifiers

-The browser only accepts on kind of module specifier in an `import` statement: a URL, which must be either fully-qualified, or a path starting with `/`, `./` or `../`.
+The browser accepts only one kind of module specifier in an `import` statement: a URL, which must be either fully-qualified, or a path starting with `/`, `./` or `../`.
 This works fine for importing application-specific elements and modules: